BrightspaceUI/core/components/selection/README.md

 ### Usage

+Define a custom web component that extends the `SelectionMixin`.
 The selection components can then be used within the custom selection component as shown above, or the non-`d2l-selection-input` components can be used outside the custom selection component as long as they are in the same DOM scope:

 ```html
 <div>